The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Agriculture-Related Impacts.

-Appendix 2: Select daily maximum and minimum temperature records (° F) broken or tied during March (compiled from NOAA, NWS).
-Asterisk indicates an all-time record for any day in February.
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during August (compiled from NOAA, NWS). **Indicates an all time record.